LoZioo/CloudProject-Vagrant-Cloud/README.md

 	vagrant up
 	```
 7. Run every Ansible playbook under `playbooks` by running `playbook-run-all.sh`.
+8. When the cluster is ready, run all services by running `kube-service-up.sh`.
 8. To build the Docker images, refer to the [CloudProject-Edge](https://github.com/LoZioo/CloudProject-Edge) repository.
 9. To stop the cluster, run:
 	```